reiver/article-20250227/README.md

 —
 Elon Musk is publicly understood to be the _de facto_ head of the DOGE.

-So, perhaps the protestors' political strategy is to, _take out the leader_ and slowdown or stop the DOGE in its tracks, and make it ineffectual.
+So, perhaps the protestors' political strategy is to, _take out the leader_ to slowdown or stop the DOGE, and make it ineffectual.

 ## Department of Government Efficiency (DOGE)